1995–96 Vancouver Grizzlies season

-The 1995–96 Vancouver Grizzlies season was the first season for the Vancouver Grizzlies in the National Basketball Association.
+The 1995–96 Vancouver Grizzlies season was the inaugural season for the Vancouver Grizzlies in the National Basketball Association.
 The Grizzlies, along with the Toronto Raptors, became expansion NBA franchises in 1995; they were the first NBA teams to play in Canada since the 1946–47 Toronto Huskies.

+Season summary

+Off-season

+The Grizzlies revealed their new primary logo, adding turquoise, brown, black, red and white to their color scheme; the team's primary logo featured a brown grizzly bear with black shadows, holding a red basketball below the city name "Vancouver" in red letters with a black outline, and the team name "Grizzlies" in turquoise letters with a black outline, brown shadows and white scratch marks.
+The team also revealed new white home uniforms, and new turquoise road uniforms, which featured Native American markings on the trims of their jerseys, waistband, and the bottom right leg of their shorts, all surrounded by a red outline.
+In addition, both uniforms featured the city and team name on the front of their jerseys, while the shorts featured the team's primary logo of a grizzly bear on the left leg.

-The Grizzlies revealed a new primary logo of a grizzly bear holding a basketball, and got new uniforms with Native American markings on the trims of their jerseys, adding turquoise and brown to their color scheme.
-The team played their home games at General Motors Place in Vancouver, British Columbia, Canada.
+The Grizzlies' new primary logo would remain in use until 2001, where the team relocated to Memphis, Tennessee, and replaced the word "Vancouver" with "Memphis" on the logo; the original logo would last until 2004, while the new uniforms would remain in use until 2000.
+The Grizzlies played their home games at General Motors Place in Vancouver, British Columbia, Canada.

-In the 1995 NBA expansion draft, the team selected veteran players like Greg Anthony, Blue Edwards, Byron Scott, Benoit Benjamin, Gerald Wilkins and Kenny Gattison; the team also signed free agents Chris King and undrafted rookie forward Ashraf Amaya, and acquired Anthony Avent from the Orlando Magic.
+In the 1995 NBA expansion draft, the team selected veteran players like Greg Anthony, Blue Edwards, Byron Scott, Benoit Benjamin, Gerald Wilkins and Kenny Gattison; the team also signed free agents Chris King and undrafted power rookie forward Ashraf Amaya, and acquired Anthony Avent from the Orlando Magic.
 The Grizzlies received the sixth overall pick in the 1995 NBA draft, and selected center Bryant Reeves out of Oklahoma State University, and also hired Brian Winters as their first ever head coach.